Semantic HELM: A Human-Readable Memory for Reinforcement Learning

-A current limitation of SHELM is time complexity.
-The rollout phase is particularly expensive since each timestep needs to be propagated through the TrXL.
-A potential solution for decreasing the complexity of the rollout phase would be distilling knowledge from the language model into smaller actor networks that interact with the environment as in \citep{parisotto_efficient_2021}.
-Another option may be decreasing the complexity of the TrXL by pruning layers.
-However, this might negatively affect performance on the downstream tasks.
-A more fruitful avenue might be language encoders that are lower in complexity, such as ALBERT \citep{lan_albert_2020}.
-Although SHELM suffers from a time intensive rollout phase, we want to stress that it is still more efficient than, e.g., Dreamerv2.
-This is due to the fact that the memory mechanism is kept frozen.
-Therefore, the update phase does not require backpropagation through the memory component which results in a substantial speedup.

-\section{Potential Negative Societal Impact}
+\section{Potential negative societal impact}

 Our method relies on the use of FMs, which are trained on non-curated datasets which were crawled from the web.
 Therefore, these models readily reflect the biases and prejudices found on the web and, consequently, so might the resulting RL agent trained by our method.
-Finally, deploying RL agents in the real world can potentially cause damage if they are not carefully shepherded.
-Deployment in the real world however requires a carefully designed interface that allows the execution of selected actions.
+Generally, deployment of RL agents in the real world requires a carefully designed interface to guarantee safe execution of selected actions.
 That said, we do not expect any negative societal impact from our memory mechanism.
 Our semantic memory enhances memory-based methods, thus, can yield more insights into why agents make certain decisions.